pnp/cli-microsoft365/docs/docs/cmd/spo/listitem/listitem-retentionlabel-remove.md

 : Server- or site-relative URL of the list.
 Specify either `listTitle`, `listId` or `listUrl`

 `--confirm`
-: Don't prompt for confirming removing the list item
+: Don't prompt for confirming removing the retention label from a list item

 --8<-- "docs/cmd/_global.md"